Gromgorgel/ddPCR/README.md

 - `performance`, a numerical vector of length three containing the performance paramters calculated from the input data: `resolution`, ratio of rain to total compartments (`%rain`), and the degree of compartmentalization (`%comparted`)
 - `droplets`, a numerical vector of length three containing the number of compartments counted in each category (`positive`, `negative`, & `rain`).
 - `populations`, a numerical of length 1, the number of fluorescence populations as detected by the algorithm
+- `threshold`, a numerical of length 1, the fluorescence value used as threshold

 Note that if `vec` is set to `TRUE`, all of the above parameters are returned in a single vector rather than as a list